pholser/lambspec/README.md

 ## Caveats

-When an expectation is not met, the raised `AssertionError`'s message will contain the `toString()` of the expectation.
+When an expectation or assumption is not met, the raised exception's message will contain the `toString()` of the expectation.
 A lambda expression's `toString()` is not terribly pretty or helpful.
 If evocative assertion error messages are important to you, you may want to create implementations of `Predicate`, anonymous or otherwise, and override `toString()` to your liking.

 ## About